HaeunM/peptide-imputation-inference/README.md

 The `ADdata` folder contains codes and data for reproducing the result in Section 5.
 The data used for this analysis is the bulk-cell brain data related to Alzheimer's Disease.
 The file `meta.csv` was downloaded from [url](https://panoramaweb.org/Panorama%20Public/2022/MacCoss%20-%20Human%20AD%20Clean%20Diagnosis%20DIA%20Data/SMTG/wiki-page.view?name=SMTG%20Metadata).
 Four other files for peptide data on each brain region can be downloaded from [url](https://panoramaweb.org/Panorama%20Public/2022/MacCoss%20-%20Human%20AD%20Clean%20Diagnosis%20DIA%20Data/project-begin.view) with a selection of Level3A.

-For running the codes, both 'scVAEIT' and 'R_wrapper_VAE.R' should be located in the same directory.
+For running the codes, both the folder `scVAEIT` and the file `R_wrapper_VAE.R` should be located in the same directory.

 ## References